What’s On

 Browse our hand picked activities and events all around London that are suitable for young people and their families.
 For our selection of London theatre and performing arts shows for children and families please visit our Theatre & Dance page.
 Keep up to date with more family-friendly fun by following us on Instagram.

 The Ghosts & Ghouls Family Tour at the Shakespeare’s Globe is the monthly spooky guided tour that tells the story of ghosts, spirits and chilling happenings inspired from Shakespeare’s most scary plays.
-Tours start on 10 January and run until 17 October.
+Tours run until 17 October.
 Tickets £20.

 Art deco: the golden age of poster design at London Transport Museum is a visual journey that explores how art deco style influenced transport poster design and shaped London’s visual identity and heritage.
 Entry is included with museum admission (£25, free for kids).